kvalle/grinder-workshop/README.md

 You could test that the...

-- HTTP status code is (for example) 200
+- HTTP status code is 200 (for example)
 - response body is larger than some minimum size (in lines, or in bytes)
-- response contains some string of text
+- response contains (or does not contain) some string of text
-- response does not contain some other string
 - HTTP header contains some field

 ### How-to